chris142857/dad_final/README.md

 ## Experiment 1: Face Location Finding with Continuous Likelihood Response

-To train a DAD network for solving the face location problem for a continuous likelihood, execute one of following two commands.

 The following command will train the model with:
 1. A recurrent neural network architecture (GRU)